n8henrie/n8henrie.github.io/_posts/2023-01-02-crosscompiling-rust-from-aarch64darwin-to-x8664freebsd.md

 config into `Cross.toml` instead of using `[package.metadata.cross.target.x86_64-unknown-freebsd]` in `Cargo.toml`, which I *think* should have worked.
 More info and [issue here][3].

+UPDATE: The `cross` maintainers fixed this issue promptly, so the current `main` branch works with config in `Cargo.toml`; I've updated the post above to reflect this.

 [0]: https://www.pfsense.org/
 [1]: https://actually.fyi/posts/zig-makes-rust-cross-compilation-just-work/